 Katherine lives outside of York with her husband, two young children and boxer dog.
 In an attempt to manage the chaos of home, she enjoys running and ping pong!

-Kathryn is our Communications Director.
-Graduating from Nottingham Trent University in Modern European Studies, she began her career in the contract publishing division of Pearl and Dean.
+Graduating from Nottingham Trent University in Modern European Studies, Kathryn began her career in the contract publishing division of Pearl and Dean.

-Kathryn has known Jules and Toria for nearly 20 years and has been in on the idea of STEPS from the beginning.
+Kathryn has known Jules and Toria for over 20 years and was in on the idea of STEPS from the beginning.
 Being part of this focused team of dedicated and caring professionals and creating this much needed and long awaited neurological rehabilitation facility in South Yorkshire has definitely been her career ‘high’ to date!

 After a year out spent working in the ski resorts, hotels and campsites of France and Switzerland, Lottie settled down to a French and Business Studies degree at Leeds University and worked in Leeds General Infirmary as a Medical Secretary in the Department of Genetics.